Volkswagen eyes Poland for Crafter van plant - sources

-BERLIN Volkswagen (VOWG_p.DE) is considering building a new factory in Poland to assemble the Crafter large delivery van, two people familiar with the matter said.
+BERLIN, Dec 11 Volkswagen is considering building a new factory in Poland to assemble the Crafter large delivery van, two people familiar with the matter said.

 Assembling the vehicle in Poland would allow the German group, which already makes the Caddy and T5 commercial vehicles near Poznan, to reduce production costs significantly.